Modern Economy

 The shadow price of the j-th bad output can be specified as Färe et al. [3] :

-In a perfect competitive market, the observed market price of them-th good output equals its absolute shadow price p m .
+In a perfect competitive market, the observed market price of them-th good output equals its absolute shadow price .
 Consequently, we can represent the shadow price for the j-th bad output by the product of our normalizing price of m-th good output and the marginal transformation rate between j-th bad output and m-th good output.
 The shadow price specification in Eq.
-(8) captures the loss value in terms of y m when cutting b j marginally on the boundary of P(x).
+(8) captures the loss value in terms of when cutting marginally on the boundary of P(x).
 It reflects the trade-off relationship between bad output and tradable good output and thus can be treated as the marginal abatement cost [4] [8] .

 3. Variables and Data